Santhoshmoorthi-RG/Git_Lessons/Readme.md

-The repo is about learning and excercising the git commands for knowledge purpose.
+The repo is about learning and exercising the git commands for knowledge purpose.